 SEE: macOS Mojave: A guide for IT leaders (Tech Pro Research)

 However, all of the beloved features the Mac Mini offered are no longer relevant compared to many new or updated Apple devices.
 Because of the unusual gap in Mac Mini evolution, many people have abandoned the idea of a new version coming out at all, according to Ray Wang, principal analyst and founder of Constellation Research.
+Despite this, Mac Mini rumors have been swirling as Apple fans seek out the latest information on a new machine.

 Here are five features business pros would need in a new Mac Mini.